noorshiblee/Automation-UI/README.md

     ->Locally
     ->From Jenkins or any CI (for CLI support , there will be an entry from Program -> main method) ->With Webdriver Remote Driver execution

+# How to start :
+Init gitflow ,
+Create new feature
+Work in your own branch